This article was originally published on Oct. 22, 2019, and updated on May 12, 2022.

 - More than 40% of revenue is captured by organic traffic.

-- 79% of people took a relevant action on their phone prior to making a purchase.
+- 79% of people took relevant action on their phones before making a purchase.

 - 39% of purchasers were influenced by a relevant search.

 You can’t always compete with the big guys, but you can focus on ranking well for individual product and category pages for less competitive terms, like long-tail keywords.

 How to show up in the search rankings

 Let’s look at the example of women’s shoes.